Introduction

 Jim: The respect students showed for teachers.
 That was nice.

-was a nice change from the rudeness of many young Americans.
+Peter: Yeah.
+It was a nice change from the rudeness of many young Americans.

 Jim: True.
 On the other hand, I don’t miss the smell of garlic.
 Most Koreans won’t eat without having Kimchi.
 What a smell!